isomerpages/moe-acsi/_business-management/Business Management New Syllabus(first assessment in 2024).md

 Section B (20 marks)

 Syllabus content: Units 1–5 including HL extension topics for the HL paper.
-Student (HL and SL) to answer one out of two structured questions.
+Student (HL and SL) to answer <u>one out of two</u> structured questions.

 **Paper 3 : Social Enterprise Paper  (HL only)**